William Hill (English architect): Later life

-Hill practised in sequence from three offices in Leeds and, in common with other architects, took in pupils.
+Hill practised successively from three offices in Leeds and, in common with other architects, took in pupils.
 One of these was his son, William Longfield Hill (1864–1929), who succeeded him in the practice.
-In 1868 he joined in partnership with Salmon L. Swann of Sheffield.
-It was a loose arrangement, in that each continued to practise from his own office and, although attribution was sometimes given to "Hill and Swann", most of the designs were produced independently.
-From 1874, Hill lived in The Heath, Adel, a house he designed for himself to the north of Leeds, where he died in 1889.
+In 1868 he entered into partnership with Salmon L. Swann of Sheffield.
+It was a loose arrangement: each continued to practise from his own office and, although some work was attributed to "Hill and Swann", most designs were produced independently.
+From 1874 Hill lived in The Heath, Adel, a house he designed for himself to the north of Leeds, where he died in 1889.
 His estate amounted to a little over £8,181.
 He was buried with his wife in the churchyard of St John, Adel.
-Their monument, by Hodgson of Leeds, has been designated as a Grade II listed building.
+Their monument, by Hodgson of Leeds, has been designated a Grade II listed building.